najamelan/TidBits_Javascript_OoJs/README.md

 -  **Static.getPrivateInstance( interface )**.
 If you ever need to get the private pointer for an interface of this class.
 This allows any code within your class scope access to the private part of any object of this class.
 It also works with objects of subclasses.
 You will only get access to the private part belonging to your class, eg. you won't be able to access data members or methods added by subclasses, with the exception of virtual methods of your class which have been overridden.
+-  **Static.Friends( string classname OR an array of string classnames )** of classes which are allowed to call `getPrivateInstance` for interfaces of your class.

 -  On your private object, if class Circle inherits from Shape, in Circle, **this.Shape** will be an interface to the Shape parent of your circle, which you can use to call Shape versions of public and protected methods.
 Currently only available for the direct parent.
 I should implement that for all ancestors...